emb3rcia/keyboard-lp/README.md

 I like making keyboards, it is my second keyboard i designed and it is very fun.
 I also want to use LP keyboard, but i dont have budget to buy ready-to-use one.

+## What i learned

+Mainly i learned even more about tight connection layout on PCB, as with per-key GPIO i needed to connect each key to its individual pin on MCU.

 # Photos

 ![schematic](Images/schematic.png)